kvb2univpitt/i2b2-demo/README.md

 ## Local and Federated Authentication

 The new version of i2b2 (Release 1.7.13) now supports federated authentication.
-Users can choose to log into the i2b2 webclient using their i2b2 local account (local login) or use thier login account from a supported third-party (federated login).
-This i2b2 Docker demo provides both local login and federated login using SimpleSAMLphp as a demo indentity provider (IdP).
+Users can choose to log into the i2b2 webclient using their i2b2 local account (local login) or use their login account from a supported third-party identity provider (federated login).
+The i2b2 Docker demo includes both local login and federated login.
+SimpleSAMLphp is setup as a demo identity provider (IdP).

 <figure>
     <img src = "./img/auth_flow.png" />